Deep congruences + the Brauer-Nesbitt theorem: Appendix. Brauer-Nesbitt and linear independence of characters

 We briefly review the Brauer-Nesbitt theorem and connections to linear independence of characters in the setting of this paper.

-\begin{thm}[{Brauer-Nesbitt \cite[30.16]{CurtisReiner}, or \cite[Theorem 2.4.6 ff.]{wiesegaloisrep} for convenient presentation}] Let $k$ be a field; $R$ a $k$-algebra; $V$ a semisimple $R$-module, finite dimensional as a $k$-vector space. \begin{enumerate} \item {\bf Characteristic polynomial version:} The characteristic polynomial map for every $r$ in~$R$ (equivalently, in a $k$-basis of $R$) determines $V$ uniquely. \item If $\cchar k= 0$ or if $\cchar k > \dim_k V$ then the trace map $r\mapsto \tr(a | V) \in k$ for every $r$ in $R$ (equivalently, in a $k$-basis of $R$) determines $V$ uniquely. \item If $\cchar k = p$, then the trace map $r\mapsto \tr(a | V) \in k$ for every $r$ in $R$ (equivalently, in a $k$-basis of $R$) determines the multiplicity modulo $p$ of every irreducible component of $V$. \end{enumerate} \end{thm}
+\begin{theorem}[{Brauer-Nesbitt \cite[30.16]{CurtisReiner} or \cite[Theorem 2.4.6 ff.]{wiesegaloisrep} for convenient presentation}] Let $k$ be a field; $R$ a $k$-algebra; $V$ a semisimple $R$-module, finite dimensional as a $k$-vector space. \begin{enumerate}[leftmargin=15pt] \item {\bf Characteristic polynomial version:} The characteristic polynomial map for every $r$ in~$R$ (equivalently, in a $k$-basis of $R$) determines $V$ uniquely. \item If $\cchar k= 0$ or $\cchar k > \dim_k V$ then the trace map \mbox{$r\mapsto \tr(r | V)$} for every $r$ in $R$ (equivalently, in a $k$-basis of $R$) determines $V$ uniquely. \item If $\cchar k = p$ then the trace map $r\mapsto \tr(r | V)$ for every $r$ in $R$ (equivalently, in a $k$-basis of $R$) determines the multiplicity modulo~$p$ of every irreducible component of $V$. \end{enumerate} \end{theorem}

 Since elementary symmetric functions determine the power-sum symmetric functions over $\ZZ$, the characteristic polynomial version of Brauer-Nesbitt always implies the trace version.
 Conversely, if $\cchar k = 0$ or $\cchar k > \dim_k V$, then $(\dim_k V)!$ is invertible in $k$, so that the power-sum functions determine the relevant elementary symmetric functions over $k$ (\cref{enplam}), and hence the trace version of Brauer-Nesbitt is equivalent to the characteristic-polynomial version.
 In the critical positive characteristic case $\cchar k < \dim_k V$, the trace version both assumes and concludes less than the characteristic polynomial version; neither implies the other.
 But if $R = k[T]$, then $R$ is abelian, so that every irreducible $R$-module is one-dimensional over $k$.
 In this case, both the trace version and its complement follow from the well-known statement about linear independence of characters.